mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

      env: []
      resources: {}

+The ``kata-qemu-nvidia-gpu`` runtime class is used with Kata Containers.

-The ``kata-qemu-nvidia-gpu-snp`` runtime class is used with confidential computing and is installed by default.
+The ``kata-qemu-nvidia-gpu-snp`` runtime class is used with Confidential Containers and is installed by default even though it is not used with this configuration.

 *********************************